uhafner/karatest/README.md

 that is intercepting the calls to Greenfoot.

-Additionally, static code analysis has been configured so that the code could be checked for common bug patterns (FindBugs), for coding style violations (CheckStyle) and conformance to best practices (PMD).
-The configuration of these tools is derived from [my Java coding style](https://github.com/uhafner/codingstyle).
+Additionally, static code analysis has been configured so that the code could be checked for common bug patterns (FindBugs), for coding style violations (CheckStyle), and for conformance to best practices (PMD).
+The configuration of these tools is derived from [my Java coding style](https://github.com/uhafner/codingstyle) (currently available in German only).

 This project has been used in my lecture *Software development with Java* to automatically evaluate the solutions of weekly assignments.
 Because of this I applied several naming conventions to simplify the processing.
 These naming